mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 is a baseline used to ensure that published materials do not clash or contradict one another.
-Once an individual Traveller Referee starts running a game, the Official Traveller Universe becomes that Referee’s Traveller Universe.
+Once an individual Traveller Referee starts running a game, the Official Traveller Universe becomes that Referee's Traveller Universe.
 Fans often use abbreviations like MTU (My Traveller Universe) and YTU (Your Traveller Universe) when discussing this.